Hi, I’m Matisse.

 WHAT DO I DO?

-I run Little Mountains, a local creative club for kids, and kids at heart, devoted to making things with our hands and play.
+I run Little Makehouse, a local creative club for kids, and kids at heart, devoted to making things with our hands and play.

 And sometimes, in a more structured corner of the world, I run a strategy and storytelling studio called Good Form Media, where stories are shaped into impact campaigns.
-It turns out the same instincts apply (clarity, creatitivity, and imagination).
 We even made a super cool software to simplify all things impact strategy, so we can get back to the fun stuff.
 It’s called Formmity.

 WHY DO I DO IT?

-Because I am interested in humans are why we do the things we do.
-Culture fascinates me, and not in a dusty old academic way, but in really fun cool girl way.
-Stories shape our cultural atmosphere.
-Some stories organise the human world, some help us endure it, and others, well, they remind us its not all that serious.
-We are here to be joyful, loving and alive.
-Those kind of stories are my favourite.
+Because I am interested in people what makes our lives feel fizzy and alive.
+Culture fascinates me, and not in a dusty old academic way.
+Culture basically means ‘how we do what we do ’round here’ and stories tends to be the biggest shapers of culture.
+Some stories organise the human world, some help us endure it, and others, well, they remind us its not all that serious, that we are here to be joyful, loving and vibrant.
+Those are hands down, my favourite.

 For about 10 years, I ran this page as a blog.
 Those stories are now here.
 I still sometimes publish the odd piece on here, so feel free to look around or stick around (aka subscribe).